 #4.
 Getting Rid of Temporary Internet Files

 We had given this suggestion when you wanted to clean Junk files from Windows PCs.
 We had also told you that it’s a great way of privacy protection.
-So, once you have completed your usage session in public PCs, it is necessary to clear all the temporary internet files.
+So, once you have completed your session in public PCs, it is necessary to clear all the temporary internet files.
 These files include cookies, passwords and other scripts that may be used to track you down.
 Every web browser offers an option for this and you can find it quite easily.

 For instance, if you are on Google Chrome, you can go to Settings More Tools Clear Browsing Data.
-In the next pop-up, you have to select the data you need cleaned.
+In the next pop-up, you have to select the data you need to be cleaned.
 We recommend clearing everything, such as Browsing History, Download History, Cookies and Other Plug-In Data, Cached Images and Files, Passwords, Auto-fill form data, Hosted App Data and Media Licenses.
 Even better, the next time you are on a public PC, stick onto private browsing – Incognito if you’re on Chrome.

 By going Incognito, you are getting rid of the issue of being tracked too.
-In other words, you leave no trace to be seen in the public computer.
+In other words, you leave no trace to be seen on the public computer.
 If the Data Clearing is followed by a simple process of System Reboot, you can make things ultra-secure too.